Victorian College of the Arts: 1981: reconstitution

 Lacy laid out a rationale for the re-constitution of the college under a VCA specific act which was derived firstly "from the quite specific demands and circumstances of preparing young artists for professional practise."
 He asserted that "the basic concept upon which the college is built is that young artists intending to enter careers as practitioners in their various fields are best assisted to achieve their ambitions in a milieu of continuous artistic activity and endeavour of a fully professional nature.
 To the extent that artistic education is separated from normal professional practice it is so much less effective."
 Secondly, the rationale related to the adjacent location of the VCA campus to the National Gallery of Victoria and the Victorian Arts Centre.
-He said that this "Greater Arts Centre concept is central to the Government's decision to reconstitute the college by separate statute as well as to the development of the arts in general.
+He said that this "Greater Arts Centre concept is central to the government's decision to reconstitute the college by separate statute as well as to the development of the arts in general.
 It represents a simple, readily achievable and highly effective means of creating a substantial milieu of continuous professional activity of the highest standards.
 It also has ramifications which extend far beyond the college and its partner institutions.
 Its implementation will shape and invigorate the arts in many ways and lead to a dynamic, cultural and social facility without peer in Australia" and that it "afforded an unparalleled opportunity and challenge to present total programmes in the arts which should encourage creative exchanges between the art forms, give inspiration to students of the arts and provide for the public an experience which few places in the world can match".
 The government therefore believed that the VCA's role was substantially different from other educational institutions.

+1990s: film school and further expansion

+Film and Television School

+From January 1991, the ownership and management of the Swinburne Film and Television School (founded 1966) was handed over to VCA, becoming the VCA Film and Television School.
+Per an announcement in Filmnews in August 1990, the Swinburne Film and Television School was officially transferred to the VCA from January 1991, but would stay at Swinburne until it was able to move to a new building in South Melbourne (funded by $12m from the federal government) in 1993.
+VCA would merge with Melbourne University during 1991.
+The VCA's School of Film and Television remained at Hawthorn until 1 July 1994, when it moved into a purpose-built federally funded building on the VCA campus at Southbank.

+In April 2002, the congress of the CILECT (Centre International de Liaison des Ecoles de Cinema et de Television), the international association of the world's major film and television schools, was held at VCA.

+As of 2024 the VCA Film and Television Archive holds holds around 1,700 short films dating from 1967, which includes the work produced by graduating students of Swinburne Film and Television School students as well as students and faculty of the VCA School of Film and Television School and the Melbourne Conservatorium of Music.